SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 »⟮c235;The featural analysis⟯« (repurposed term) seeing ⟮＿an emic unit＿⟯ as ⟮a combination of ＿features＿⟯.
 »⟮c238;A feature⟯« is either ⟮＿a ffeature＿⟯ or ⟮c_;＿a fcategory＿⟯.
 »⟮c240;Featural⟯« is ⟮looking at a thing⟯ from ⟮the perspective of ＿features＿⟯.
+»⟮c251;A feature matrix⟯« is ⟮the set of ＿features＿⟯ that ⟮characterize a particular ＿e?ic unit＿⟯.

 ###### types

 »⟮c243;A ffeature⟯« (my term) is ⟮＿a feature＿⟯ that takes ⟮a binary value⟯.
 »⟮c246;A fcategory⟯« (my term) is ⟮＿a feature＿⟯ that takes ⟮multiple ＿fvalues＿⟯.
 »⟮c249;A fvalue⟯« is ⟮a value of ＿a feature＿⟯.

-###### as emic units

-»⟮c251;A feature matrix⟯« is ⟮the set of ＿features＿⟯ that ⟮characterize a particular ＿emic unit＿⟯.

 ####### distinctive feature